 - Along with ammonium phosphate, as a yeast nutrient, for fermentation of sugars into ethanol

 - A nutrient used by plankton in ocean nourishment experiments for geoengineering purposes

 - As an additive to extend the working temperature and open time of hiding glue

 - As a solubility-enhancing and moisture-retaining additive to dye baths for textile dyeing or printing

 Urea in concentrations up to 10 M is a powerful protein denaturant as it disrupts the noncovalent bonds in the proteins.
 This property can be exploited to increase the solubility of some proteins.
 Urea and choline chloride together is useful to use as a deep eutectic solvent, a type of ionic liquid.

 Urea-containing creams are used as topical dermatological products to promote rehydration of the skin.
-Urea 40% is indicated for psoriasis, xerosis, onychomycosis, ichthyosis, eczema, keratosis, keratoderma, corns and calluses.
-If used an occlusive dressing, 40% Urea preparations can be used for nonsurgical debridement of nails.
+Urea 40% is indicated for psoriasis, xerosis, onychomycosis, ichthyosis, eczema, keratosis, keratoderma, corns, and calluses.
+If using an occlusive dressing, 40% Urea preparations can be used for nonsurgical debridement of nails.

 Urea injection is highly beneficial to perform abortions like saline.